bbauska/W3Cx-2of5/README.md

     path.
 Your images directory in your Web project might be 'images/' but your path might say 'images/' missing the capitalization in 'I'.
-    Mismatched capitalization might work in some places but not all. *Recommended practice*: use lower case for all directories, file names and file extensions.
+    Mismatched capitalization might work in some places but not all. <i>Recommended practice</i>: use lower case for all directories, file names and file extensions.

 -   Use Unix (/) path name separator instead of Windows () style.
 This